imputnet/ublock-origin-crx/README.md

 ## ublock-origin-crx
-Unofficial third-party builds of uBlock Origin
+Unofficial third-party builds of (Manifest V2, not Lite) uBlock Origin

 All updates are built exclusively on GitHub Actions.
 Other than patching in the update URL into `manifest.json`, the uBlock Origin sources are untouched.
 The private key that is used